 The inhabitants of Nagorno-Karabakh have suffered from the dangerous legacy of war for over two decades.
-The Nagorno-Karabakh War (1988 - 1994) took place between the former Soviet republics of Armenia and Azerbaijan, over the landlocked mountainous region, a dispute that remains unresolved to this day.
+The Nagorno-Karabakh War (1988 - 1994) took place between the former Soviet republics of Armenia and Azerbaijan over the landlocked mountainous region, a dispute that still remains unresolved.
 Now, landmines and unexploded ordnance left over from the conflict continue to contaminate the land, putting lives at risk and crippling the region’s economy.

-Dedicated to clearing landmines across the world, The HALO Trust has been operating in Nagorno Karabakh since 2000.
-In 2015, HALO employed its first female de-mining team; there are now 11 women, with more undergoing training this year.
-Defying traditional gender roles, these women are able to provide for their families as well as making a tangible difference in their communities.
+In 2015, The HALO Trust - an organisation dedicated to clearing landmines around the world - employed its first female de-mining team.
+Defying traditional gender roles, these women are able to provide for their families and make a tangible difference in their communities.